The stochastic sandpile model on complete graphs: Characterisation of

 Thus in all cases we have shown the existence of a directed cycle in $\OO$ containing the edge $\nextMax \orighta \maxi$.
 Flipping this cycle (and leaving other edges unchanged) gives us the desired compatible orientation $\OO'$ with the edge $\nextMax \xleftarrow{\OO'} \maxi$, which concludes the proof of the lemma. \end{proof}

 We now complete the proof of Theorem~\ref{thm:SR_DRPoly}.
-Assume first that $c$ is superstable, i.e. $c_{\maxi} < n-1$, and let $c'$ be defined as in the statement of Lemma~\ref{lem:add_grain_to_max}.
-Define $c''$ to be the configuration $c''$ where the values at vertices $\maxi$ and $\nextMax$ are switched, that is:
+Assume first that $c$ is strongly stable, i.e. $c_{\maxi} < n-1$, and let $c'$ be defined as in the statement of Lemma~\ref{lem:add_grain_to_max}.
+Define $c''$ to be the configuration $c'$ where the values at vertices $\maxi$ and $\nextMax$ are switched, that is:

 Clearly, by symmetry, since $c'$ is SR by Lemma~\ref{lem:add_grain_to_max}, so is $c''$.
-If we define $k := c_{\maxi} - c_{\nextMax} + 1 \geq 1$, we have: \beq c = \dfrac{k}{k+1} c' + \dfrac{1}{k+1} c''. \eeq Thus we have shown that if $c$ is SR and superstable, we can write $c$ as a convex sum of two SR states whose maximal number of grains are strictly greater than that of $c$.
-By iterating this process, we will eventually be able to write $c$ as a convex sum of non-superstable configurations.
-It is thus sufficient to consider the case where $c$ is not superstable, i.e. $c_{\maxi} = n-1$.
+If we define $k := c_{\maxi} - c_{\nextMax} + 1 \geq 1$, we have: \beq c = \dfrac{k}{k+1} c' + \dfrac{1}{k+1} c''. \eeq Thus we have shown that if $c$ is SR and strongly stable, we can write $c$ as a convex sum of two SR states whose maximal number of grains are strictly greater than that of $c$.
+By iterating this process, we will eventually be able to write $c$ as a convex sum of configurations which are not strongly stable.
+It is thus sufficient to consider the case where $c$ is not strongly stable, i.e. $c_{\maxi} = n-1$.

 Suppose therefore that $c \in \StoRecn$ with $c_{\maxi} = n-1$.
 To simplify notation, we may assume without loss of generality that $c = \inc{c}$ (since $\DRPoly{n}$ and $\StoRecn$ are invariant under permutation), i.e. $c_1 \leq c_2 \leq c_n = n-1$.
 We may also assume that $c \notin \DetRecn$.
 By Corollary~\ref{cor:detrec_comp_burn} we may then define \beq j := \max \{ i \in [n], c_i < i-1 \}, \eeq and since $c_n = n-1$ we have $j<n$.